20 Most Popular Foods in Cameroon

 19. Chin Chin (Croquettes)

-Chin-chin, or croquettes, is a very famous pastry in west Africa.
-They are made with flour, sugar, eggs, butter, and a flavoring.
+Chin-chin, or croquettes, is a very famous pastry in West Africa.
+They are made with flour, sugar, eggs, butter, and flavoring.
 Once mixed, the mixture is shaped – the most common shapes being small balls or cubes.
 They are very common at parties, as they are easy to nibble on.

 20. Groundnut Sweets (Caramel)